A Safe Space for All

 Attendance

 The Grove typically meets in person one Saturday night per month.
 This works well with busy schedules.
 Members are expected to arrive on time and be prepared to do their part.
 To benefit from the progressive nature of the training and the mystical experience of ritual, regular monthly attendance is strongly encouraged, especially for students who are working towards the next Level or a specific goal (such as admission into the Coven).
 However, Grove members can attend events as often as they are able, provided they communicate any absences in advance to the Priestess.
-[At times, there may be a need for some members to attend more than once a month, usually in the case of a member working toward advancement.
+[Advanced Coven members sometimes attend more than once a month.
 Greater responsibility in the Craft means greater time commitment.]

 For convenience and planning, Grove events are scheduled one year in advance.
 You can view the ritual schedule by visiting the Events page.
 Each month, members receive an event notification email with details about the next meeting plus a reminder/confirmation text the day before each meeting.
 Students need access to the internet and a cell phone to receive email and text notifications.
-Meetings may last one to four hours, depending on the type of event.
-The average meeting typically lasts as long as a movie.
+Meetings can vary in length from one and a half hours to four hours, depending on the type of event.
+A typical meeting lasts as long as the average movie.

 Attendance Guidelines